Jinny Gupta

 Training, qualifications & experience

-In order to further my interest in the spiritual dimension of life, I trained as a Mindfulness & Meditation teacher, and work with individuals and groups wishing to begin or deepen their existing meditation practice, in a trauma informed/sensitive way.
+I am trained as a Mindfulness & Meditation teacher, and work with individuals and groups wishing to begin or deepen their existing meditation practice, in a trauma informed/sensitive way.
+As a speaker and facilitator, I have been hosting workshops and talks in this area, particularly exploring the rich intersection of mindfulness and psychotherapy.

 Member organisations